8 Things You Must Know If You Have A Fatty Liver

 7. Take a liver tonic every day

-Take a liver tonic every day and use a tonic that combines the clinically proven dose of St Mary’s Thistle combined with B group vitamins, antioxidants and sulphur rich amino acids.
-Livatone Plus contains everything you need in one powder or capsule; this enables you to avoid having to take multiple tablets of the individual ingredients.
-Suitable liver tonics promote repair of damaged liver cells, and facilitate the fat burning and detoxification functions of the liver; they can also speed up weight loss.
+Take a liver tonic every day and use a tonic that combines the clinically proven dose of the herb Milk Thistle combined N-Acetyl-Cysteine (NAC), activated B group vitamins, selenium, antioxidants and sulphur rich amino acids.
+Livatone Plus contains all these things in one capsule; this enables you to avoid having to take multiple tablets of the individual ingredients.
+Livatone Plus will promote repair of damaged liver cells, and facilitate the fat burning and detoxification functions of the liver; they can also speed up weight loss.

 8. Overcome unstable blood sugar levels